 4.5 What are some virtual trivia games for a large group?

 Some websites, such as Let’s Roam and Jackbox games, offer packages and bundles for both large groups.
-This is because audience participation determines the score participants get, so larger the group the better!
+This is because audience participation determines the score participants get, so the larger the group the better!